CoderDojo-Content/Intermediate-HTML-CSS/en/styling-by-class.md

         <section class="yellowBackground sectionSpacing solidRoundBorders">
    ```

 7. Notice how you can mix and match the classes in your element's class attribute?
 Using CSS classes lets you **reuse** the same set of style rules on lots of elements.
 You can apply them to any element that has the properties you've set.
-Go to index.html and add the `.solidRoundBorders` class to the picture of Tito.
+Go to _index.html_ and add the _solidRoundBorders_ class to the picture of Tito.

    ```html
         <img id="imgTito" class="solidRoundBorders" src="tito.png" alt="Tito the dog" width="100px">